mchiuminatto/payroll-calculator/README.md

 The main.py module clearly reflects the system logic.

-I tried to follow as much as possible Clean Code an SOLID Principles.
+I have tried to follow as much as possible Clean Code an SOLID Principles.

 The working methodology was TDD.
 All the tests are include under the folder: